 2. How to engage a buyer who is interested

 A – This suspect lands on your homepage.
 They scroll down the page, then go to Products and About Us, scanning what you do and your location.
-After a minute (at most) they leave.
+After a minute (at most), they leave.

 B – This suspect lands on your homepage, scrolling through it.
-They watch a 30-second video that describes what you do, then they see you are offering a free ebook.
+They watch a 30-second video that describes what you do, then they see that you are offering a free ebook.
 Intrigued by the topic, they fill out their name and email and get the eBook, then leave your site.

 Now what?